Louis-de-Bontin/P09_de_bontin/README.md

 - The server is accessible from any browser like Chrome, Firefox, Brave...
 - Enter "http://127.0.0.1:8000/" in the search bar
 - You are now on the login page.
 Like any other website, you can either create a new profil or login if you already have one.
 - (Here is a list of some profils that already exist : Likha, Muii, Louis, Java, Spoon, Flolasticot, Palme, Jacobr, CosmicChrist.
 The password is the same for every profils : Jambon12)
+- You can explore the database by logging in with a super user.
+Here are the two superusers that already exist : Chirac, LeZ.
+The password is also : Jambon12.
+You can access the superuser environment by typing "http://127.0.0.1:8000/admin/" in the search bar of your browser.
 - Once you are logged in, you are redirected on the pubic flux, and some options are available to you.
 Let's explore them.